-These are just two interview questions.
-You will find thirty questions in the eBook (10 new added for 2020 edition), with an analysis and multiple great answers to each question.
+These are just three interview questions.
+You will find forty questions in the eBook (10 new added for 2020 edition), with an analysis and multiple great answers to each question.

-All information from someone who has interviewed more than 500 applicants for the various positions in education, and who continues to help job seekers from all around the world to get jobs in teaching and educational administration.
-Can you imagine anything better to help you to get this job?
-I can’t.
+All information from someone who has interviewed more than 500 applicants for various positions in education, and who continues to help job seekers from all around the world to succeed in the interviews.

 What is more, to ensure that you will get the job, I added some other sections to the book, such as:

 - Guide on how to identify the value you can bring to the school, and how to present this value in an interview.